Supermoon 2026: Why Is The Moon So Big Tonight?

 What is a Supermoon: bottom line

 “Supermoon” was originally the astrological term for a New or Full Moon at or near (within 90% of) the closest approach to the Earth in a given orbit.
 Only these days has the word become used in popular science.
 Super Full Moons are a bit bigger and brighter than average Full Moons, but perhaps you won’t even notice the difference.
 Still, it is a good cause to start exploring the night sky.
 Maybe it’s the real superpower of a Supermoon: to increase our interest in astronomy.
 Ready to start exploring?
-See the next Full Supermoon on October 7, 2025!
-Use the Sky Tonight app to find out exactly when and where it will rise in your location, and catch the Supermoon at a perfect time!
+Use the Sky Tonight app to find out exactly when and where the next Supermoon will rise in your location, and catch it at a perfect time!